donejs/donejs/docs/guides/place-my-order.md

 ## Nested routes

+In this section, we will add additional pages that are show under nested urls such as `restaurants/cheese-curd-city/order`.

+<div></div>

 Until now we've used three top level routes: `home`, `restaurants` and `order-history`.
 We did however also define two additional routes in `src/app.js` which looked like:

 ```js